 Many professional players offer live streams of their daily practice on streaming services such as Twitch.tv, interacting with their fanbase or giving general advice.
 Due to the game's massive popularity, League of Legends is consistently the most watched game on these sites at most hours.

-- Tom "Zileas" Cadwell, one of the lead coders behind League of Legends, was a professional Starcraft player.
+- Tom "Zileas" Cadwell, the Design Director of League of Legends, was previously a professional Starcraft player.

 - Pendragon, the head of community relations, is responsible for the website dota-allstars.com.